 How were the Special Olympics athletes for Team Wisconsin selected?

-- Qualifying athletes were then nominated by their agency manager and/or coach and could submit an application to attend the USA Games Selection Camp held September 15-17, 2017.
+- Qualifying athletes could submit an application to attend the USA Games Selection Camp held September 17-19, 2021.

 - Upon successful completion of the Selection Camp, athletes and Unified partners were randomly selected for placement on Team Wisconsin.

 Were athletes who have been to previous USA or World Games eligible for the 2022 USA Games?

 - Yes, athletes who previously competed at a USA or World Games were eligible for the 2022 USA Games and there are several athletes who made the team that have USA or World Games experience.
 However, athletes who had previously competed in a USA Games or World Games had one card included in the random draw while athletes who had never competed at the national or international level had two cards included.

 Is this the highest level of competition in Special Olympics?

 - No, there are international competitions like the World Summer Games and the World Winter Games.
 Due to Covid, there will be a World Winter Games in Kazan Russia and World Summer Games in Berlin Germany in 2023.